Aspects of Jesus

 Man is basically a modern myth developed in a growing pique against

-religious oppressive in the intellectual and social realms.
+religious oppression in the intellectual and social realms.
 See:

 Origin of Modern Geology